 Neither the issue nor the concerns are new.
 As the preceding report by The Business Roundtable suggests, there are innumerable studies, reports, articles, and Web sites about the need to interest more American K-12 students, especially girls and minorities, in MST.
 Nor does the issue lack a wide range of on-the-ground attempts at solutions.
-Pat and corporations to advance understanding about-and interest in-engineering.
+Pat it's about feeding and sustaining an innovation economy." and corporations to advance understanding about-and interest in-engineering.
 A plethora of programs share similar goals.
 Some are national, such as former astronaut Sally Ride's Imaginary Lines, whose goal is "to provide support for all the girls who are, or might become, interested in science, math, and technology".
-Others are smaller, run by individual states, universities, corporations, museums, and other non-profit organizations.
+Others are smaller, run by individual states, universities, corporations, museums, and other nonprofit organizations.

-Eastman obtained technical materials for her class through the Engineering in Mass Collaborative (EiMC), a partnership of Bay State companies, universities, and government that offers a range of MST activities for students, teachers, classrooms across the nation to make math, science, and technology studies more accessible, meaningful, and attractive.
+Eastman obtained technical materials for her class through the Engineering in Mass Collaborative (EiMC), a partnership of Bay State companies, universities, and government that offers a range of MST activities for students, teachers,